Claire-bot87/sticky-popcorn-client/README.md

 ### Deployment Link
 https://stickypopcorn1.netlify.app/

 ### Technologies Used
-GitHub
+- GitHub
-Express
+- Express
-Node
+- Node
-React
+- ReactJS
-MongoDB Compass
+- MongoDB Compass
-MongoDB Atlas
+- MongoDB Atlas
-Bootstrap
+- Bootstrap
-Netlify
+- Netlify

 ### Brief
-Build a REST API using MongoDB, Express, Node
+- Build a REST API using MongoDB, Express and Node.
-Build a front-end application using React, that uses fetch or axios to call the API Authentication/Authorization should be implemented on both front-end and back-end Beyond the user model you should have at least 2 more data entities, like posts and replies.
+- Build a frontend application using ReactJS, that uses fetch or axios to call the API.
+- Authentication/Authorization should be implemented on both frontend and backend
+- Beyond the user model you should have at least 2 more data entities.
-CRUD should be implemented on the front-end and back-end, that is to say that I should as a user be able to successfully make a GET, POST, PUT & DELETE request from the react app.
+- CRUD should be implemented on the frontend and backend.